Grants

 This grant is available to local governments and nonstate entities for land acquisition to protect springs and for capital projects that protect the quality and quantity of water that flows from springs.
 Eligible project types include agricultural best management practices, water conservation, hydrologic restoration, reuse, land acquisition, septic-to-sewer, wastewater treatment upgrades and stormwater treatment.
 Feasibility studies or other types of analysis and data collection are not eligible for this grant.

-Submit Application Learn More FY 2023-24 Project List
+Learn More FY 2023-24 Project List

-sunrise on a salt marsh
+sunrise on the salt marsh

-Wetlands Restoration and Protection Grants
+Wetlands Restoration and Protection Grant Program

 This grant is available to local governments and nonstate entities for wetlands restoration and protection.
 To be eligible, the applicant must identify at least 50% cost-share (non-state funds).
 Priority will be given to projects that benefit fish and wildlife habitat, water quality, water storage, water conservation, or flood attenuation and to projects where at least $200,000 in non-state funds will be provided.

-INNOVATIVE TECHNOLOGY FOR HARMFUL ALGAL BLOOMS GRANTS
+INNOVATIVE TECHNOLOGY FOR HARMFUL ALGAL BLOOMS GRANT Program

 This grant is available to local governments and nonstate entities for projects that evaluate and implement innovative technologies and short-term solutions to combat harmful algal blooms and nutrient enrichment, restore and preserve Florida’s fresh waterbodies, and implement certain water quality treatment technologies.

-Submit Application Learn More FAQs FY 2023-24 Project List
+Learn More FAQs FY 2023-24 Project List

 apalachicola river